The Fluency myth of 'proper' communication

 Ezra

-Ezra Horak argues that we should stop equating 'good communication' with speaking fluently if we are to stop marginalising people who stammer.
+Ezra Horak argues that we should stop equating 'good communication' with speaking fluently to stop marginalising people who stammer.

 Fluency is a myth.
 There's no such thing.
 'Clear' communication is often code for: no stumbling, no stammers, no incorrect words.